This is the 1st half of a two-part project. Part 2 is available here.

 I realized today that while I use image histograms in several of the projects on this site (particularly my Real-Time Image Levels demo), I don’t actually provide a stand-alone image histogram viewer.

-Image histograms are HUGELY useful in image processing.
-In fact, the most basic image processing algorithm – adjusting brightness – is entirely an image histogram process, theoretically speaking.
-Many other functions (including contrast, invert, levels, curves, and more) can be described in terms of an image histogram as well.
+Image histograms are very useful in image processing.
+In fact, the most basic image processing algorithms - like adjusting brightness and contrast - are just image histogram processes.
+Many other functions (including levels, curves, and more) can also be described as histogram operations.

 So what is an image histogram, and why is it useful?